custom-components/remote_homeassistant/README.md

   required: false
   type: string
 subscribe_events:
   description: Further list of events, which should be forwarded from the remote instance.
+If you override this, you probably will want to add state_changed!!
   required: false
   type: list
+  default:
+  - state_changed
+  - service_registered
 ```